p4p4/soft-error-tools/readme.md

 * NOTE: if you have installed DEMIURGE on your computer, it suffices to set the environment variable IMMORTALTP to the same path as DEMIURGETPD instead of re-installing the libraries as in 1. and 2.

-the *executable* can is located here: ImmortalTool/build/src/immortal-bin
+the *executable* is located here: ImmortalTool/build/src/immortal-bin

 ## 2.2 How to use openSEA:
-openSEA tries to find soft-error vulnerabilities to a given circuit
+openSEA tries to find soft-error vulnerabilities in a given circuit

  * this is basically the same information as the output of ./immortal-bin -h :